gugutz/outlands-razor-scripts/resources/mining/README.md

    - the rune number
    - char X
    - char Y
-   - the directiojn the char is facing for its first step
+   - the direction the char is facing for its first step

      ![Create a new Razor Rail macro](./img/creating-new-macro.png)